Which Trump Should Be Believed On Overturning Roe v. Wade?

 The strategy reprises last year's successful approach to confirming Justice Neil Gorsuch in the early spring of 2017.

-Gorsuch was named to fill the vacancy left by the death of Antonin Scalia and then kept open by the refusal of the Senate's Republican majority to consider Merrick Garland, the replacement named by President Obama in 2016.
+Gorsuch was named to fill the vacancy left by the death of Antonin Scalia and then kept open by the refusal of the Senate's Republican majority to consider Merrick Garland, the replacement named by President Barack Obama in 2016.

 Gorsuch was greeted with delight by abortion opponents, even though he had not ruled directly on Roe in his judicial career.
-But his confirmation was far from a sure thing because two Republican senators, Susan Collins of Maine and Lisa Murkowski, were seen as defenders of abortion rights.
+But his confirmation was far from a sure thing because two Republican senators, Susan Collins of Maine and Lisa Murkowski of Alaska, were seen as defenders of abortion rights.

 Law